ItsVipra/ProToots/README.md

 ![A Mastodon screenshot showing off pronouns next to a person's name](documentation/firefox_ehHwJufMau.png)

 ## Download/Installation
+### ⚠️ This is a **pre-release, temporary extension**!
+It will be **removed when you restart your browser**! ⚠️
+ℹ️ We're working on a proper firefox store release already.

-Go to [the releases page](https://github.com/ItsVipra/ProToots/releases) and follow the instructions there.
+To install go to [the releases page](https://github.com/ItsVipra/ProToots/releases) and follow the instructions there.

 ## FAQ
 Why does it need permission for all websites?